 We performed a comparison between Cloudera Distribution for Hadoop and Oracle NoSQL based on real PeerSpot user reviews.

-Find out what your peers are saying about MongoDB, Couchbase, InfluxData and others in NoSQL Databases."The search function is the most valuable aspect of the solution."
+Find out what your peers are saying about MongoDB, Couchbase, InfluxData and others in NoSQL Databases."It has the best proxy, security, and support features compared to open-source products."

 "CDH has a wide variety of proprietary tools that we use, like Impala.
 So from that perspective, it's quite useful as opposed to something open-source.
 We get a lot of value from Cloudera's proprietary tools."